Algebraic Weaves and Braid Varieties: Introduction

-modulo certain relations, explicitly drawn in Section \ref{sec: movies}. \end{itemize} The morphisms in $\mathfrak{W}_n$ will be represented diagrammatically as certain planar graphs with edges decorated by simple transpositions $s_i$.
+The morphisms in $\mathfrak{W}_n$ will be represented diagrammatically as certain planar graphs with edges decorated by simple transpositions $s_i$.
 (Namely, $s_i$ are the Coxeter projections of the Artin braid generators $\sigma_i$, $1\leq i\leq n$.)
-These planar graphs are referred to as {\it weaves}, following the notation in \cite[Section 2]{CZ}, and $\mathfrak{W}_n$ will be called the {\it category of algebraic weaves}.
+These planar graphs are referred to as {\it weaves}, following \cite[Section 2]{CZ}, and $\mathfrak{W}_n$ will be called the {\it category of weaves}.
 The elementary moves above, i.e. the building blocks for morphisms, can be drawn as follows:

-There is also a dual 6-valent vertex corresponding to $\sigma_i\sigma_{i-1}\sigma_i\to \sigma_{i-1}\sigma_i\sigma_{i-1}$ which we do not draw here.
-An algebraic weave, obtained by (vertically) concatenating the models above, represents a morphism from the braid word on the top to the braid word on the bottom.
+There is also a dual 6-valent vertex corresponding to $\sigma_i\sigma_{i-1}\sigma_i\to \sigma_{i-1}\sigma_i\sigma_{i-1}$ which we do not draw here but is equally allowed.
+An algebraic weave, obtained by vertically and horizontally concatenating the models above (plus additional decorations), represents a morphism from the braid word on the top to the braid word on the bottom.
 The composition of weaves

 is given by vertical stacking of these weave diagrams.
 See Figure \ref{fig:IntroWeaveExample} for an instance of a morphism.

 \begin{remark} Note that this diagrammatic category is in part similar to the categories appearing in Soergel calculus \cite{EK,EW}, but differs in several key aspects.
 In particular, in the category of algebraic weaves there is no requirement that the two ways of getting from $\sigma_i\sigma_i\sigma_i$ to $\sigma_i$, via the moves $\sigma_i\sigma_i\rightarrow\sigma_i$, are equivalent: